 Our research now also embraces

-- Studies in theatre (Ballaster) and the novel (Johnston, Ballaster)
+- Studies in theatre (Taylor, Ballaster) and the novel (Johnston, Ballaster)

-- New directions in material culture (Williams) and cognitive studies (Ballaster)
+- New directions in material culture and the history of reading (Williams), visual studies (Taylor), and cognitive studies (Ballaster)

-- History of the book, bibliography, and digital humanities (Sutherland, Williams)
+- History of the book, bibliography, and digital humanities (Williams, Ballaster)